movementlabsxyz/MIP/MIP/mip-39/README.md

 > Check point. `user2' does not have the asset on L2 anymore.
 > At that point the bridge transfers details are known by the L1 and the L2.

 3. _user1_ (or anybody with the secret) sends a transaction to the `AtomicBridgeCounterParty.sol` contract on L1 asking to _complete the bridge transfer_.
-If the transfer has been properly initialised (step 2 above), this results in transferring $L1MOVE tokens to the `user1` account.
+If the transfer has been properly initialized (step 2 above), this results in transferring $L1MOVE tokens to the `user1` account.
 If successful, an event `BridgeTransferCompleted` is emitted to the L1 logs.
 The status of the transfer on L1 becomes `COMPLETED`.

 > [!TIP]
 > Check point. `User1` has the asset on L1.